 Yes, you can go cruising in your 70s, and yes, you can keep going well into your 80s.
 People do it all the time.
 The honest gates aren’t age itself.
 They’re physical fitness, balance, mental sharpness, and how much you want it.

-My husband Dave and I began cruising full-time when he was 64 and I was 42.
-We cruised together for 21 years, across the Sea of Cortez, Pacific Mexico, Central America, the Florida Keys, and the Bahamas.
+My husband, Dave, and I began cruising full-time when he was 64, and I was 42.
+We cruised together for a total of 17 years, across the Sea of Cortez, Pacific Mexico, Central America, the Florida Keys, and the Bahamas, with a small stretch of land life in the middle.
 Dave actively cruised until he was 83.
-We lived aboard until he was 85, when his heart and kidney issues finally made it impractical and we moved ashore in October 2023.
+We lived aboard until he was 85, when his heart and kidney issues finally made it impractical, and we moved ashore in October 2023.
 That’s more than two decades of watching how cruising changes as you get older, and what it really takes to keep doing it.

 So when someone asks me if they’re too old to start, or too old to keep going, my honest answer is: probably not.
 But it’s worth understanding what actually changes.